wtchappell/demo-data/README.txt

 * I assumed that every state maps to a valid FIPS ID, and that no two states share a FIPS ID.

+* Most of the useful testing for something this small is making sure you handle various failure modes in your dependencies appropriately; the work involved in validating the input and processing the results are pretty minimal.
+  With more time and access to a mocking library like RSpec's, I could write a test suite that stubs the remote services to see how this code handles various failures without actually making the service calls.